Heritage Revitalization Agreements

 HRA Adoption Requirements

-Many HRA applications may have adoption requirements.
-These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and required legal documentation.
-Once adoptions requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption (Fourth Reading), after which the rezoning process is complete and the application approved.
+Many HRA projects are subject to conditions of adoption, which are requirements that must be bet prior to Council’s consideration of whether to formally adopt the project’s bylaws (fourth reading of the bylaws).
+These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and the registration of any required legal documents.
+Once adoption requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption, after which the HRA process would be complete and the application considered “approved” by Council.
+Subsequent permits, such as development, heritage alteration, and building permits are typically required to facilitate the form of development approved by Council.